LahiruTjay/Machine-Learning-With-Python/README.md

 To be implemented:
 * Techniques for clustering
-* Sckikit Learn pipeline implementation
+* Scikit Learn pipeline implementation